 - DIY bacon jerky is super easy to make.

-- You can make jerky without a dehydrator, right in your home oven.
+- You can make jerky without a food dehydrator, right in your home oven.

 - The classic and black pepper bacon jerky flavors are keto friendly and low carb.